 Haha, oh.
 No, we buy and sell video games and consoles just like we have done everyday for over 13 years.
 Nothing changes here.
 This may give us some more money to go out and buy more games this month and hopefully we can sell them, but that's all.

 DKOldes.com is a unique small town business story.
-They have been around since the beginnings of ebay, through the rise of Google, the market crash of 2008 and into the Facebook age.
-Read more about DKOldies' story here.
+Our video game store has been around since the beginnings of ebay, through the rise of Google, the market crash of 2008 and into the Facebook age.
+Read more about our DKOldies' story